matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 ### Terminology

-**OAuth 2.0** is an authentication framework.
+**OAuth 2.0** is an authorization framework.
 Authentication systems are built on top of OAuth2.
 It is based on numerous RFCs by the IETF.

 **OpenID Connect** is a set of specifications defining a standard auth system built on top of OAuth2.
 Often abbreviated OIDC.
 Specs to know about: OIDC Core defines the actual auth system, OIDC Discovery defines the discovery of OP metadata, OIDC Registration allows clients to register themselves dynamically.